Northside College Preparatory High School: Athletics

 Northside competes in the Chicago Public League (CPL) and is a member of the Illinois High School Association (IHSA).
 The Boy's Varsity Cross Country Team won the IHSA Regional title in 2008 and was the City Champion in 2009.
 The Boy's Varsity Track and Field Team won the IHSA Sectional Title in 2013 and 2016.
 The Girl's Varsity Cross Country Team won the IHSA Regional title in 2011, 2015, 2016, and 2020.
 The Girls Varsity Cross Country Team won the IHSA Sectional Title in 2016.
 The Girl's Varsity Cross Country Team was the City Champion in 2014, 2015, 2016, and 2017.
 The Girl's Varsity Track and Field Team won the IHSA Sectional Title in 2012.
 In 2016, under Coach Jon Gordon, the Northside College Prep Varsity Women Cross Country Team became the only CPS School to ever finish in the Top 6 in the State Cross Country Championships.
 The girl's varsity softball team were regional champions in 2011–12, 2012–13; and became the city champion.
 In 2013, The girls' varsity volleyball finished first in their conference (Red North).
+In 2010 the women's soccer team were runners-up in the City Championship tournament and in 2014 they won an IHSA Section title.
 Pom-Pons team placed 1st in the Chicago Public Schools (CPS) city championship and placed 2nd in the IDTA state competition in 2013.
 Girls Swimming CPS city champions tie with Lane Tech in 2012 and champions in 2014.
 Boys Swimming CPS champions 2016 and 2017.
 In 2018, Northside formed its first Women's Badminton team, winning 1st place in Doubles, and finishing 2nd overall as a team in the very first CPS City Championship.